 Have you ever wondered what kind of a Jewish person would believe in Jesus?
 The answer is, all kinds.
-There are Jewish doctors, lawyers, artists, musicians, engineers and yes, scientists who believe that Jesus is the Messiah.
-They all had reasons why they would never believe . . . but they were willing to examine those reasons and more important, they were willing to ask God to show them the truth.
+There are Jewish doctors, surfers, lawyers, artists, Holocaust survivors, musicians, tradesmen, engineers, college students, college drop-outs, scientists and Chaim Yankels (“average Joes”) who believe that Jesus is the Messiah.
+They all had reasons why they would never believe . . . but they were willing to examine those reasons and more importantly, they were willing to ask God to show them the truth.
 Maybe one of their journeys will resonate with you.

 I was born in 1932 in Belarus.
 My parents were religious; they knew God.
 My father was a rabbi and was sent to prison for five years for conducting circumcision rituals.
 My father always took me to the synagogue, but I did not understand anything there.
 I only understood Yiddish.
 My father always prayed before meals, “Baruch Atah Adonai Elohenu,” then he dipped bread into salt and then we could eat.

 I was born into a middle class, Jewish Amercian family, which would have made me a princess” except that my father was a florist, not a doctor.
 We celebrated almost all the traditional Jewish holidays in a superficial way.
 While I was taught there was a God, I never really knew him.
 When I was […]

 I wasn’t looking for Jesus or God or anything ontological.
 I kept my nose to the grindstone.
 My goal in life was nothing big: I wanted to earn a good living and be able to afford a middle-class lifestyle.
 But even if I wasn’t looking for Jesus, He was looking for me.
 My Jewishness is […]